top of page

 M.A.
 Student, School and Clinical Child Psychology

-Kimberly Dsilva is a second year Master's student in the School and Clinical Child Psychology program at OISE.
+Kimberly Dsilva is a second-year Master's student in the School and Clinical Child Psychology program at OISE.
 Her undergraduate thesis evaluated the use of a psychoeducational video game to raise awareness about the mental health effects of cannabis use on Black racialized youth who have experienced a first episode of psychosis or have cannabis use disorder.
 Her master’s thesis will focus on the effects of racial discrimination on self-esteem in Black youth.
 Kimberly is very interested in the investigation of risk and resilience factors, and is passionate about implementing early intervention and tailored programs to protect at risk children and youth from negative health outcomes.
-She has experience working as a developmental service worker, daycare assistant teacher, and ABA Therapist for children with autism.
-She was also a Research Assistant at the George Hull Centre for Children and Families, supporting a school-based social emotional learning project and the CASTER (Child and Adolescent Screener for Traumatic Events and Response) pilot project, amongst others.
 Kimberly is currently completing her practicum placement at the Toronto Catholic District School Board.
 For the 2023-24 year, she was awarded a SSHRC Canada Graduate Scholarship.

 DSC_0142_Paul_Douglas.jpg